Inside the Box. LeanUX is a Useful F*&king Lie. Is There Any Meat on This Lean UX Thing? By Jared M.

 Can You Be Unconsciously Creative?
 In the movies, creativity often involves moments of insight.

 A character struggles with an idea.
 Collections - Google Art Project.
 Your Creative Flow.
 The 100 Most Creative People in Business 2012.
 Creative Thinking - Michael Michalko's Home page.
 Alcohol Benefits the Creative Process.
 Creative thought is something we often aspire to.

 The greatest singers, dancers, painters, writers, and filmmakers recognize that the most original, and even transformative, ideas actually come from the core of our being, which is accessed through an "open-mind consciousness. " In ancient traditions, open-mind consciousness was considered to be a spiritual awakening, the great enlightenment that dissolves the darkness of confusion and fear , and ushers in peace, happiness , clarity, and contentment.
 Today the notion that there's one formulaic way to achieve this spiritual awakening and creative vibrancy has been blown apart.
 You don't have to run off to a monastery or practice meditation for thirty years before attaining a breakthrough.
 Recursive Incentive Scheme to Get Lots of Help in a Hurry.
 Trying to get a large group of people help you in a task is sometimes called "crowdsourcing. " There are several accepted strategies for doing this, but a recent study reported in Science by Galeb Pickard and six colleagues at a M.I.T. media laboratory reveals an approach that seemed to work when they had to complete the task in a hurry.

 As they point out, gettting crowdsourcing accomplished in a hurry is particularly relevant to such practical common problems as search-and-rescue operations, tracking an outlaw on the run, managing public health responses in a disease outbreak, and even promoting the candidacy of a political candidate.
 The spur for this research was a contest sponsored by the Defense Advanced Projects Research Projects (DARPA).

 Creativity Techniques.
 Should Everyone Be Creative?
 It goes without saying that creativity is a good thing, and that everyone should be creative.

 Or does it?
 Sure, our capacity for self-expression, for finding practical solutions to problems of survival, and coming up with aesthetically pleasing objects that delight the senses, all stem from the creative power of the human mind.
 But there are drawbacks to creativity.
 First, creative people tend to be more emotionally unstable and prone to affective disorders such as depression and bipolar disorder .
 They have a higher incidence of schizotypal leanings than other segments of the population.
-Second, a creative solution to one problem often generates other problems, or unexpected negative side effects that may only become apparent after much has been invested in the creative solution.
-Perhaps most importantly, in a group of interacting individuals, only a fraction of them need be creative for the benefits of creativity to be felt throughout the group.
+If You Are Creative, Are You Also Intelligent?
+According to an article in Newsweek , here in the United States we apparently have a creativity crisis .
 According to Kyung Hee Kim at the College of William and Mary, scores on the Torrance Test of Creative Thinking have been decreasing since the 1990's.
 The same article mentions that China is making a push to move away from rote memorization and adopt a more problem centered learning approach, perhaps like that of America.

 Contrast this with the results from the Program for International Student Assessment (PISA), which examines 15-year-old students in 65 countries.
 The U.S. scored about average in science, above average in reading, and below average in math.
 China was first on all subjects, with Japan, Korea, Singapore and Finland trailing closely behind.
 According to the New York Times , Mark Schneider , a former commissioner of the U.S. Which clearly raises the question: Why is China trying to emulate America's educational system if they are already doing so well?

 They focus on a variety of aspects of creativity, including techniques for idea generation and divergent thinking, methods of re-framing problems, changes in the affective environment and so on.
 They can be used as part of problem solving, artistic expression, or therapy.
 Some techniques require groups of two or more people while other techniques can be accomplished alone.
 These methods include word games, written exercises and different types of improvisation, or algorithms for approaching problems.
 Aleatory techniques exploiting randomness are also common.
 Aleatory techniques Aleatoricism is the incorporation of chance (random elements) into the process of creation, especially the creation of art or media.
 In short, aleatoricism is a way to introduce new thoughts or ideas into a creative process.

 Improvisation The following are two significant methods: Problem solving Essential Resources for Creativity (163 techniques + 30 tips + books!)
 Morphological Analysis.
 From Mycoted Morphological Analysis was developed by Fritz Zwicky (the Swiss astrophysicist and aerospace scientist based at the California Institute of Technology) in the 1940's and 50's as a method for systematically structuring and investigating the total set of relationships contained in multi-dimensional, usually non-quantifiable, problem complexes.